themindfulbit/td/_content/1-episodes/2014-01-04-061-taming-wifi-with-bradley-chambers.md

 If you have a modern dual-band router you have the benefit of serving 802.11ac to some devices but also broadcasting a 802.11n signal to older devices.
 There are [real benefits](http://www.macworld.com/article/2041546/how-802-11ac-networking-boosts-the-macbook-airs-wi-fi-performance.html) to this too.

-If you have to extend your network wirelessly, you will [likely](http://superuser.com/questions/435609/does-a-wireless-repeater-slow-things-down-for-everyone) notice the [affect on speed](https://discussions.apple.com/thread/3950525) on anything but newer 802.11ac equipment.
+If you have to extend your network wirelessly, you will [likely](http://superuser.com/questions/435609/does-a-wireless-repeater-slow-things-down-for-everyone) notice the [effect on speed](https://discussions.apple.com/thread/3950525) on anything but newer 802.11ac equipment.

-When you have visitors, you may only want to secure your own network, while gladly allowing them to share your bandwidth.
-It is worth checking how your guest account works, beacuse it might steal some bandwidth from your main network.
-It may make sense to only turn it on when you have guests.
+When you have visitors, you may only want to secure your own network while allowing them to share your bandwidth.
+It is worth checking how your router's guest configuration works, beacuse it might steal some bandwidth from your main network.
+If so, it may only make sense to turn it on when you have guests.

+{{ theme:partial src="image" title="AirPort Utility Guest Network Configuration" show="{{ number }}" file="guest-network.png" }}

-When it comes to uninvited guests on your network, we asked friend of the show, [Sean Korzdorfer](https://twitter.com/korzdorfer), for a quick security assessment.
+When it comes to uninvited guests on your network, we asked friend of the show [Sean Korzdorfer](https://twitter.com/korzdorfer) for a quick security assessment.

 > {{ theme:partial src="aside-header" voice="korzdorfer" text="Korzdorfer on WiFi Security" }}
 >